-Marijuana is abused to create a mind-altering effect.
-When a person abuses cannabis they may smoke it, vape it or eat an edible form of the drug.
+Marijuana is used to create a mind-altering effect.
+When a person uses cannabis they may smoke it, vape it or eat an edible form of the drug.
 Marijuana may be found in a smokable bud form or as a concentrate, oil or hashish.

 When a person is using marijuana the following side effects may occur: